reserve-protocol/protocol/contracts/plugins/assets/origin/README.md

 ### claimRewards()

 There are no rewards to claim from `wOETH` and `wsuperOETH`, all yield is already included in the ERC4626 assets appreciation.

+For the fixed-peg wOUSD collateral plugin, see [Origin Dollar collateral](./OUSD.md).